OrchardCMS/OrchardCore/src/docs/guides/run-code-on-startup/index.md

 MyModule.OrchardCore.Services.MyStartupTaskService[0] Tenant 'Tenant2' Activated
 ```

+> Note: `ActivatingAsync` events are invoked in the order of their registration, which is derived from
+the modules dependency graph.
+The `ActivatedAsync` events are invoked in the reverse order.

 ## Summary ##

 You just created an application that can run any task on its startup or shut down.